Weighted Average Real Life Examples

 The median is less affected by extreme values in the data set, so the median is the preferred measure of central tendency when the data set is skewed or not symmetrical.

 For large data sets it is relatively very difficult to locate median values in sorted data.
-It will be helpful to use the median value using the formula.
-The formula for an odd number of observations is
+It will be helpful to compute the median value using the formula.
+The median formula for an odd number of observations is

 $\begin{aligned}